• Skip to primary navigation

 One-Bowl Almond Cherry Snack Cake

-This is a gluten-free cake made with almond flour and cherries from wild yeast water (see recipes on my blog for wild yeast water).
-Or use fresh or frozen blueberries, or give coarsely chopped cherries and try and let me know!
+This is a gluten-free cake made with almond flour and the dried cherries from wild yeast water (see recipes on my blog for wild yeast water).
+Fresh or frozen blueberries work well, or give coarsely chopped fresh cherries a try and let me know!

 Prep Time15 minutes mins